Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 - Re-bleeding.
 An aneurysm that has ruptured or leaked is at risk of bleeding again.
 Re-bleeding can cause further damage to brain cells.

-- Vasospasm.
-After a brain aneurysm ruptures, blood vessels in your brain may narrow erratically (vasospasm).
-This condition can limit blood flow to brain cells (ischemic stroke) and cause additional cell damage and loss.
+- Narrowed blood vessels in the brain.
+After a brain aneurysm ruptures, blood vessels in the brain may contract and narrow (vasospasm).
+This condition can cause an ischemic stroke, in which there's limited blood flow to brain cells, causing additional cell damage and loss.

-- Hydrocephalus.
-When an aneurysm rupture results in bleeding in the space between the brain and surrounding tissue (subarachnoid hemorrhage) — most often the case — the blood can block circulation of the fluid surrounding the brain and spinal cord (cerebrospinal fluid).
-This condition can result in an excess of cerebrospinal fluid that increases pressure on the brain and can damage tissues (hydrocephalus).
+- A buildup of fluid within the brain (hydrocephalus).
+Most often, a ruptured brain aneurysm occurs in the space between the brain and the thin tissues covering the brain.
+The blood can block the movement of fluid that surrounds the brain and spinal cord.
+As a result, an excess of fluid puts pressure on the brain and can damage tissues.

 Diagnostic tests include: